If you have a cat, or are looking for a kitten, then you need to know about Feline Coronavirus, its symptoms, causes and how to minimise your risks

 A blood test.
 Blood taken from your cat will determine whether your cat's immune system is currently fighting FCoV.

 Please do not panic if this comes back as positive.
 60-100% of cats have been exposed to coronavirus, so it is highly likely that this test would be positive.
 Unfortunately Feline Coronavirus is statistically 'normal' in the cat population.

-Unfortunately there is no real treatment for Feline Coronavirus, but if you are aware that your cat has it, there are steps that you can take to minimise your cat’s risk of developing FIP, and to help your cat clear the virus.
+There is no real treatment for Feline Coronavirus, but if you are aware that your cat has it, there are steps that you can take to minimise your cat’s risk of developing FIP, and to help your cat clear the virus.
 There are also steps you can take to reduce the risk that your cat will spread it to any other cats in the household.

 My cat has Feline Coronavirus, what should I do?